kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/06-single-blog-post.md

 }
 ```

-Our router is taking control of initializing the view so we don't need this `view.init()` anymore.
+Our router is taking control of initializing the view
+so we don't need this `view.init()` anymore.

-* **note** - if you refresh the page, it figures out what it needs based on the current URL and it loads it.
+* **note** - If you refresh the page, it figures out
+what it needs based on the current URL and it loads it.